AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 LinearRegression1:setAreGradientsSaved(false) -- We don't need to save the gradients because we're directly using the model parameters.

-LinearRegression1:setParameters(500) -- We need to set the number of iterations to certain values so the cost values converges.
+-- Then we train our model first.

+LinearRegression1:train(featureMatrix, labelVector)

--- We then need to add the models to DistributedModelParameters.
+-- We then need to add the model parameters to DistributedModelParameters.

-DistributedModelParameters:addModel(LinearRegression1)
+local ModelParameters1 = DistributedModelParameters:getMainModelParameters(ModelParameters1)

+DistributedModelParameters:addModelParameters(ModelParameters1)

 -- Once set, we can start training our models individually and update the model parameters in DistributedModelParameters object.